yodrew/yodrew.github.io/_pages/darkroom-retreat.md

 			- thinking becomes _less interesting_ (!)
 			- directing attention restfully becomes *much* easier.
 (See [attention](/protocol#attention))

 		- Balance: the remaining sensations feed the feeling and moving centers of intelligence.
-Outwardly undistracted, the internal sense of touch sharpens in its [many aspects](https://en.wikipedia.org/wiki/Sense).
+Outwardly unoccupied, the internal sense of touch sharpens in its [many aspects](https://en.wikipedia.org/wiki/Sense).
 Intuition and instinct, aspects of consciousness suppressed in civilization, reactivate.
 They balance the psychic workload, making it more efficient, saving energy and internal activity.
 	3. Inactivity
 		- Resting causes rapid recovery of homeostasis, the foundation of healing
 	- It induces the stillness required for repair